 Colleges across the country are recognizing students from Burnt Hills Ballston Lake High School for their on-campus success.
 Click any achievement to discover alumni from Burnt Hills Ballston Lake High School, view their personalized Merit pages, and learn about what they are accomplishing.

-The following students have been selected for membership into Psi Chi, the international psychology honorary society, at St. Lawrence University in Canton, New York.
+The following students are participating in an off-campus study abroad program for the Spring 2018 semester through St. Lawrence University in Canton, New York.

 Delaware Valley University is pleased to announce that the following students have been accepted for admission at the University.